NCAR/python-tutorial/source/tutorials/beginner.rst

        ..

     Think of GitHub as online storage for versions of your project, much like hosting your code in a Google Drive, but with better features specific to coding.
 A lot of GitHub's features show their usefulness when you are working collaboratively, sharing your code with other scientists, or if you wanted to display and easily visualize changes in your code between commits.

 -----

-That concludes Part 1 of this virtual tutorial where you learned to write your first Python script.
+That concludes the first part of this virtual tutorial where you learned to write your first Python script.

 In this section you calculated wind chill index by writing and calling your first function.
 You also learned about Python math operators, the ``zip()`` command, ``tuple`` datastructure, ``f-string`` formatting, and how to push your repository to GitHub.

 -----